korrakiran/collector/README.md

 Unimem is built with a local-first, privacy-respecting design:
 * **Zero Network Calls**: The Unimem CLI runs 100% offline.
 It does not send any files, code snippets, or project data to any external server or cloud service.
-* **Local Storage Only**: All project memory and configuration details are stored entirely locally inside the hidden `.unimem/` folder right at the root of your project.
+* **Local Storage Only**: All project memory and configuration details are stored entirely locally inside the hidden `.unimem/` folder at the root of your project.
-* **No External APIs**: The `local` summarizer engine uses built-in Python string parsing and regex heuristics to compile project state, meaning your private logs are never sent to an external LLM provider (like OpenAI or Anthropic).
+* **No External APIs**: The `local` summarizer engine uses built-in Python string parsing and regex heuristics to compile project state — your private code and logs are never sent to an external LLM provider.
-* **Git Control**: You can choose whether to check the `.unimem/` folder into your GitHub repository (allowing other teammates to share the same memory layer) or add it to `.gitignore` to keep it strictly on your local machine.
+* **Git Control**: You can choose whether to check the `.unimem/` folder into your GitHub repository (allowing teammates to share the same memory layer) or add it to `.gitignore` to keep it strictly local.

 ---